Berjin/envirogreen/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 # Envirogreen E-Commerce Website
-This responsive Website is build using React, HTML and CSS.
+This responsive Website is built with React, HTML and CSS.
 This website allows users to buy plants and flowers.

 ## To run this project:
 1. Clone this repo